cuizhiqiang0/learngit/readme.txt

-git is aversion control system git is free software git is a distributed version contral system
+git is a version control system git is free software distributed under the url git is a distributed version contral system